 We have a ‘School Council' which consists of 18 pupils; a boy and a girl, elected by their own class.
-This group meets with the Head Teacher, Mrs Butler, or the Deputy Head Teacher, Mrs Symonds, on a regular basis.
+This group meets with the Head Teacher, the Deputy Head Teacher or the Learning Mentor, on a regular basis.
 The school council makes decisions, after consulting with their peers, about changes in our school.

 Recent decisions have been the newly refurbished library, playground developments and improvements in the woodland area and raising money for charity.